nigel-edwards/nigel-django/notes.md

 - Navigate to project directory, check in correct place should be same level as manage.py
 - type `python manage.py runserver`
 - Should see the server running at it's portnumber : "Starting development server at http://127.0.0.1:8000/"
 - Should be able to browse to that site and wee a welcome message.
+Also note generation of db.sqlite3 file.

+## Django App Creation

+- Component within a Django project.
+- A folder within the project containing python files.
+- Each app fulfils a single purpose.

+1. Navigate to project folder
+2. Type `python manage.py startapp <appname>`
+    Creates a set of files in folder "appname":
+    - migrations/__init__.py
+    - __init__.py
+    - admin.py
+    - apps.py
+    - models.py
+    - tests.py
+    - views.py
+3. Add app to project
+  1. Edit projectname/settings.py
+  2. Add line to INSTALLED_APPS section `'appname',`